 A healthy exercise to achieve this is a series of critical process workshops which can also form part of the businesses impact analysis for business continuity.
 Get the critical functions of the business mapped out, and only then can you see how IT services meet those business functions.

-2. Increasing Complexity from Multiple and Ageing Systems
+2. Increasing Enterprise IT Complexity from Multiple and Ageing Systems

 Money is often the root of all evil in IT problems, with almost all enterprises suffering from legacy and massively complex interwoven systems built on top of each other that never saw the project to replace them come to fruition.